yaronkaikov/scylla/docs/operating-scylla/security/encryption-at-rest.rst

 When Scylla Enterprise Encryption at Rest is used together with Encryption in Transit (:doc:`Node to Node </operating-scylla/security/node-node-encryption>`  and :doc:`Client to Node </operating-scylla/security/client-node-encryption>`), you benefit from end to end data encryption.

-.. note:: Encryption at Rest is available for Scylla Enterprise customers version 2019.1.1 and later. :abbr:`KMIP (Key Management Interoperability Protocol)` support is available for Scylla Enterprise customers version 2019.1.3 and later.
+.. note:: KMS support is available since ScyllaDB Enterprise **2023.1.1**.

 About Encryption at Rest
 ========================